-Karengo Tapenade is absolutely delicious as a spread or garnish with a variety of foods.
-For those who have tasted anchoiade, it will bring back memories!
+Karengo Pesto is delicious as a spread or garnish with a variety of foods.

 2 tbsp each of Karengo flakes & granules

 3 shallots, minced

 1/3 cup macadamia oil

 Freshly ground black pepper